wang-ye/wang-ye.github.io/_posts/2017-07-25-a-note-on-meta-classes.md

     pass
 ```

-Modify class creation behaviors.
-During the class creation, you can register class, verify the parameters of the class and other things.

-Ideally, we want each class to have a method serialize() converting input params to a JSON blob.
-Also, we will have a global method that deserialize *any* JSON blob to the corresponding object.
-This means we must also attach the class information in the JSON blob.
-Note that all the code snippets are copied from the the Effective Python book
+We want each newly created class to have a instance method serialize() converting input parameterss to a JSON blob.
+Also, we will have a global method that deserialize *any* JSON blob to an object.
+Thus, we must attach class information in JSON blob.

 ```python
 class Vector3D(RegisteredSerializable):